Newport – castle

 Architecture

-The castle was erected on the river Usk, on its west bank, just above the crossing.
-It received a form on a pentagonal plan with a clearly dominant eastern side, facing the waterfront.
+The 14th-century castle was built on the Usk River, on its western bank, just above the crossing, on the north-eastern side of the hill, where a wood and earth motte castle had previously been located.
+It had a pentagonal shape with a clearly dominant eastern side, facing the waterfront with an approximately 50-meter-long façade.
 This part was to impress and secure traffic on the river through three large towers.
-On its west side, a courtyard about 60 meters long on the east-west line was formed, surrounded by a stone wall.
-It was not reinforced with any tower, so the defense rested on long curtains and a moat filled with water from the river.
+On its western side, a courtyard was formed, approximately 60 meters long on the east-west line, surrounded by a stone wall, into which two gates led: north and south.
+The wall on the remaining three sections could not be reinforced with any tower or tower, so the defense rested on long curtains and a moat filled with water from the river.
+The whole was built of local gray limestone and purple-red sandstone, creating irregular patterns on the elevations.

-The central tower had a pointed gate portal, through which, at high tide, small boats had access to its interior.
-Above there was a stellar vaulted room heated by a fireplace, probably used during the audience of the castle lord and to host guests.
-From the west, it opened with a wide arcade to the part of the tower protruding towards the courtyard, where a kind of vestibule was probably located.
-In the eastern wall of the tower, the passage joined two small rooms in the corners of the tower protruding towards the river, from where perhaps the mechanisms of the portcullis closing the wide portal for boats in the ground floor was operated.
-A spiral staircase in the north-west corner of the tower led to the highest floor, where a chapel could be located.
+The central tower was the largest, highest and most strongly protruding towards the river.
+Its eastern corners were formed by short spurs – buttresses, in the higher parts transforming into polygonal turrets.
+In the ground floor, the tower housed a wide gate with a low pointed arch, through which small boats had access to the interior during high tide.
+Above it was a chamber heated by a fireplace, probably used during the audience of the castle lord and for receiving guests.
+From the mid-15th century it was vaulted, with ribs creating a star pattern and with bosses at the intersections, including a large central boss with a double rosette motif.
+From the west side, the chamber opened with a wide arcade onto the part of the tower protruding towards the courtyard, where there was most likely a kind of vestibule.
+In the eastern wall of the tower, the room connected with two small chambers in the corners of the tower protruding towards the river, from where the mechanisms of the portcullis closing the boat portal in the ground floor were perhaps operated.
+Each of the small chambers was covered with a miniature octagonal vault and lit by a single window.
+The main chamber was lit by a large pointed eastern window and two slightly smaller ones to the north and south.
+A spiral staircase in the north-west corner of the tower led to the highest floor, where a chapel could have been located.

-On the west side, a single defensive wall separated an internal courtyard with buildings located at the inner faces of the defensive walls.
-It housed, among others, utility rooms, a kitchen and a representative hall.
-The latter was on the north-eastern side, between the corner and central towers.
-From the river side it was illuminated by two two-light windows with side seats and was heated by a fireplace.
-From the south, it was adjacent to a smaller private chamber.
-There was another gate in the southern curtain of the wall, and the entire castle was surrounded by the above-mentioned irrigated moat.
+On the west side of the riverside façade, a single defensive wall separated the inner courtyard with buildings placed against the inner faces of the defensive walls.
+It housed utility rooms, a kitchen on the south-east side and a representative great hall on the north-east.
+The latter was located on the first floor between the corner and central tower.
+From the river side, it was lit by two two-light windows with side seats and heated by a fireplace.
+From the south, it adjoined a smaller private room with one window.
+On the ground floor there was a simple chamber with a barrel vault, traditionally serving as a pantry for the hall above.

 Current state